macOS Tahoe vs Sequoia: Should You Upgrade in 2026?

 A new system look

 Liquid Glass brings a more transparent, consistent design across apps and controls.
-It is system wide and pairs with the rest of Apple’s 2025 platform updates.
+It is system-wide and pairs with Apple’s platform updates.

 Spotlight gets serious